ozalpozqur/altogic-auth-angular/README.md

 ![Create App](github/2-create-app.png)

-Then click Next and select Basic template.
-This template creates a default user data model for your app which is required by **Altogic Client Library** to store user data and manage authentication.
+Then, click Next and select Basic template.
+This template creates a default user data model for your app which is required by [**Altogic Client Library**](https://www.altogic.com/client/) to store user data and manage authentication.
 You can add additional user fields to this data model (e.g., name, surname, gender, birthdate) and when calling the `signUpWithEmail` method of the client library you can pass these additional data.
 ![Choose Template](github/3-choose-template.png)
 > **Tip**: If you do not select the basic template, instead selected the blank app template the user data model will not be created for your app.
 In order to use the Altogic Client Library's authentication methods you need a user data model to store the user data.
 You can easily create a new data model manually and from the App Settings > Authentication mark this new data model as your user data model.